gvnn/convos-service/readme.md

 #### DELETE /api/v1/convos/[id]/messages/[id]

-Deletes a message from the conversation
+Deletes a message from the conversation.

 **curl**